STMicroelectronics/BlueSTSDK_Python/README.md

   $ sudo pip install futures
   ```

-Please follow the official instructions to install the mentioned libraries.

 ## Installation
 The BlueST SDK can be installed through the Python pip package manager.